Hank Thompson - Biography

 Thompson constantly barnstormed from the Southeast, through Texas, and then onto California, for more Hollywood sessions that resulted in a steady series of country hits; based in Oklahoma, he regularly appeared at Tulsa’s fabled Cain’s Academy of Dancing Ballroom, and in 1954 began a three year small-screen run on Oklahoma City’s WKW-TV.
 He also discovered a talented teenaged singer, Wanda Jackson, made her a member of his road show and tried to convince Capitol to record her (although the label initially passed, when they signed her two years later, Jackson emerged as major, groundbreaking rockabilly star).
 Back in Hollywood, Thompson also raised more than a few eyebrows when he romanced and won over Merle Travis’ wife Betty (shortly thereafter, Travis himself took up with Thompson’s ex-; both of the newly minted couples eventually wed and remained friendly).
 Musically, he was just as adventurous, with 1956 rockabilly novelty “Rockin’ in the Congo” and the daft Eskimo charmer “Squaws Along the Yukon,” whose nonsensical chorus (“Ooga-ooga-mooshka”) had enough appeal to make number three on the country chart.

 Thompson weathered the rise of rock & roll hardily, became a fixture in Las Vegas and in 1960, and contributed another enduring country favorite, the sudsy, closing-time anthem, “Six Pack to Go.”
 Despite his impressive history, an EMI-directed roster purge of it’s new acquisition, Capitol, resulted in Thompson’s release in 1965, but the singer didn’t break his stride, and after moving to Dot Records, contributed several more unbeatable titles to the honky tonk drinking song tradition, with Top Ten singles like “Smokey the Bar” and “On Tap, in the Can or in the Bottle.”
 Later, his superb pop foray, Tribute to the Mills Brothers album (1974 Dot Records) demonstrated what an unfettered stylist Thompson was.
 He regularly dented the charts throughout the 1970s (with songs like “Mama Don’t ‘Low,” and “I Hear the South Calling Me”) and in the early 80’s, made his last visit there with a re-make of “Rockin’ in the Congo.”
 Thompson maintained a steady road schedule at home and abroad, and had already opened, in Oklahoma City, his own academic institution, the Hank Thompson College of Country Music in the mid-1970’s.
 A gratified Thompson was inducted into the Country Music Hall of Fame in 1989, and he doggedly continued working and recording; the duet set Hank Thompson and Friends (1997 Curb Records), featured such stars as Vince Gill, Tanya Tucker, Brooks & Dunn, Lyle Lovett, followed by the swan song Seven Decades (2000 Hightone Records).
-Thompson was still booking dates when lung cancer sidelined him into retirement, and he succumbed to the disease on November 6, 2007.
+Thompson was still booking dates when lung cancer sidelined him into retirement, succumbing to the disease on November 6, 2007.